mariadb-corporation/mariadb-columnstore-data-adapters/maxscale-cdc-adapter/README.md

 queries will be used to create the table (the values in `Columnstore.CrossEngineSupport`).
 This user will require `CREATE` privileges on all streamed databases and tables.

+### Data Transformation Mode

+The `-z` option enables the data transformation mode.
+In this mode, the data is converted from historical, append-only data to the current version of the data.
+In practice, this replicates changes from a MariaDB master server to ColumnStore via the MaxScale CDC.

+*Note:* This mode is not as fast as the append-only mode and might not be suitable for heavy workloads.
+This is due to the fact that the data transformation is done via various DML statements.

 ## Quickstart